Transitions in Dynamic Point Labeling: Consecutive Transitions

 Let $G_{\mathcal{M}}$ be a movement graph with $\mathcal{M} = \{M_1, \dots, M_n\}$.
 There are two cases: \begin{description} \item[Case (1)] If $G_{\mathcal{M}}$ is acyclic, then handling all movements according to any topological ordering of the vertices of $G_{\mathcal{M}}$ produces no additional overlaps. \item[Case (2)] If $G_{\mathcal{M}}$ contains cycles, then overlaps may be inevitable because each label in such a cycle wants to move to or through a position that is occupied by another moving label.
 Moreover, as the movements happen consecutively, one label in this cycle must move first and therefore may cause an overlap.
 Let $m$ be the smallest number of edges that must be removed to break each cycle in $G_{\mathcal{M}}$, i.e., the size of a minimum feedback arc set~$S$.
 As $G_{\mathcal{M}}$ is cycle-free after removing~$S$, case (1) applies and $m$ additional overlaps suffice. \qedhere \end{description} \end{proof}

-We can see in Figure~\ref{fig:dag_n_m_overlaps} that this bound is tight.
+We can see with the example instance from \cref{fig:dag_n_m_overlaps}a that this bound is tight.
 Furthermore, it is not always necessary to perform all movements consecutively.
 We can observe that movements which are unrelated in $G_{\mathcal{M}}$ can be performed simultaneously: when no overlap is possible, there is no edge in $G_{\mathcal{M}}$.